Best daily deals

 How do you reset Apple HomeKit?

-There’s usually no “reset” button for HomeKit.
+There’s usually no reset button for HomeKit.
 But Apple does organize the platform’s data into “homes,” and it’s relatively easy to delete these from the Home app for iPhone or iPad, especially since most people only have one living space at a time.

 Follow these steps to delete a HomeKit home:

-• In the same drop-down menu, tap Home Settings.
+- In the same drop-down menu, tap Home Settings.

-• Scroll down and choose Remove Home.
+- Scroll down to the bottom of settings and choose Remove Home.

-• Follow prompts.
+- Follow prompts.

 Be aware that you’ll lose all the information associated with a home if you do this, including accessory pairings.
-You’ll have to re-pair everything if you want to start fresh, which can be time-consuming even if you’ve saved HomeKit codes for scanning.
+You’ll have to re-pair everything if you want to start fresh, which can be time-consuming even if you’ve saved HomeKit or Matter codes for scanning.
 It’s good to gather those codes in one place for future reference.

 If the Home app gets stuck at a Loading Accessories and Scenes screen, tap Reset Home Configuration.
 Once confirmed, your data will be scrapped just as if you’d followed the steps above.